Direct answer

 Anonymization has one specific failure mode: it throws away information the voter or moderator could have used well.

-The clearest case is a voting-threshold mode with per-provider weights.
-Joint Chiefs supports per-provider weighting from 0.0 to 3.0, so you can say "weight Grok at 1.5 on security findings and 0.8 on idiomatic-style findings."
-Weighting is only useful if the vote-counter knows which provider produced which finding.
-If you anonymize and also weight, the weights become dead code — they have no labels to apply to.
+The clearest case is weighted voting.
+Joint Chiefs supports per-provider weights from 0.0 to 3.0, so you can say "weight Grok at 1.5 on security findings and 0.8 on idiomatic-style findings."
+Weighting only works if the vote-counter knows which provider wrote which finding.
+If you anonymize and weight at the same time, the weights become dead code.
+They have no labels to attach to.

-A second case, subtler: in domains where one model has a large and well-calibrated advantage — say, a model with known state-of-the-art on a specific language or framework — a human reader scanning the transcript may want to see attribution so they can weigh findings themselves.
-Anonymization in the moderator's context is fine; anonymization in the final report the human reads often is not.
+Second case, subtler: when one model has a large, well-calibrated edge in a specific domain — a known lead on a particular language or framework — a human reading the transcript wants attribution so they can weigh findings themselves.
+Anonymization inside the moderator's context is fine.
+Anonymization in the final report the human reads is often not.

-Joint Chiefs threads this by anonymizing inside the moderator's context and restoring per-finding attribution in the output transcript you read.
-You get the bias reduction on the decision step and the calibration signal on the audit.
+Joint Chiefs threads this by anonymizing inside the moderator's context and restoring per-finding attribution in the output transcript.
+You get bias reduction on the decision step and calibration signal on the audit.
+That's it.

 What Joint Chiefs does and why

-Joint Chiefs ships with anonymization on by default for the moderator-decides mode.
-Findings are stripped of provider labels before Claude reads the debate and writes the final synthesis.
-The orchestrator still tracks attribution internally and writes it to the transcript, so when you read the output you can see which provider raised which finding — just not during the model's decision step.
+Anonymization is on by default for moderator-decides mode.
+Findings are stripped of provider labels before Claude reads the debate and writes the synthesis.
+The orchestrator still tracks attribution and writes it to the transcript, so when you read the output you can see which provider raised which finding — just not during the model's decision step.

-For the voting-threshold mode with weights, anonymization is off by design.
-Weighting requires labels.
-Running both simultaneously would be incoherent.
+For voting-threshold mode with weights, anonymization is off by design.
+Weighting needs labels.
+Running both at once would be incoherent.

-The other two consensus modes — strict majority and best-of-all — don't require anonymization because their decision rules are mechanical.
-Strict majority counts agreement across spokes; best-of-all picks the finding with the highest severity across the panel.
-Neither involves a judge model reading prose, so there is no bias for anonymization to remove.
+The other two consensus modes — strict majority and best-of-all — don't need anonymization.
+Their decision rules are mechanical.
+Strict majority counts agreement across spokes.
+Best-of-all picks the finding with the highest severity.
+Neither involves a judge reading prose, so there's no bias for anonymization to cut.

-The practical rule: anonymization is a tool for removing judge bias in modes that have a judge.
-It is not a universal good, and applying it to mechanisms that don't have a judge is just noise.
+The practical rule: anonymization is a tool for cutting judge bias in modes that have a judge.
+It's not a universal good.
+Applying it to mechanical decisions is just noise.

 Key takeaways

-• Anonymize when a moderator LLM will read the debate and write the final decision — this is where brand bias has the most effect.
+• Anonymize when a moderator LLM will read the debate and write the decision.
+That's where brand bias hits hardest.

 • Writing style, vocabulary, and formatting leak identity even without labels.
 Anonymization is a mitigation, not a guarantee.

-• Do not anonymize when you are using weighted voting — the weights need labels to attach to.
+• Don't anonymize when you're using weighted voting.
+The weights need labels to attach to.

-• Keep attribution in the output transcript even when it is hidden from the moderator.
-Human readers benefit from calibration signal the model cannot be trusted with.
+• Keep attribution in the output transcript even when it's hidden from the moderator.
+Humans benefit from calibration signal the model can't be trusted with.

-• Joint Chiefs anonymizes in moderator-decides mode, preserves attribution in transcripts, and skips anonymization where the decision rule is mechanical.
+• Joint Chiefs anonymizes in moderator-decides mode, keeps attribution in transcripts, and skips anonymization where the decision rule is mechanical.

 Frequently asked questions